-Figure 5: Relative distribution over data sources Source: Micro cantonal Tax data (Bern) and Household Budget Survey (HBS), own calculations
+Figure 10: Relative distribution over data sources Source: Aggregated Tax Statistics (FTA), Micro Tax data (Bern) and Household Budget Survey (HBS), own calculations

-The lower left and the lower mid graph in Figure 4 plot the relative Density of the HBS distribution with tax data as reference distribution.
+Figure 4 plots the relative Density of the HBS distribution with tax data (FTA: left, micro tax data: right) as reference distribution.
 The results show a poor overlap of the distributions, which mainly stems from an ”upper middle class bias” within the survey data.
 This bias seams more pronounced in the plot for married than in the plot for Bern.
-In addition, this difference can be explained with missing welfare incomes in tax data, which leads to an underrepresentation in the lower part of the income distribution within tax data.
 The extreme parts (very rich and poor) are better represented in both plots within tax data.
 All in all, the upper middle class bias results in an underestimation of inequality.
 The Gini coefficient for Bern is +0.06 higher in tax data than in the HBS.
-A comparison of the Gini coefficients for the tax data and HBS for the married results in even a +0.18 higher coefficient, which is explained by the upper middle class bias and the missing social welfare incomes.
+A comparison of the Gini coefficients for the tax data and HBS for the married results in even a +0.18 higher coefficient.

 Influence of special tax subjects

 To test the influence of the inclusion of special cases on the income distribution we compare the distributions of taxable income for normal cases to the pooled distribution (normal and special cases).
 Unfortunately, the FTA stopped to publicly report data for special cases after tax period 1993/94.
-Therefore we compare two distributions for a rather old dataset.
-However, the FTA key figures do report aggregate statistics (e.g. percentiles) based on a pool of all cases (normal and special) for more recent periods which allow us to do a corresponding analysis for 2011 as well.
+Therefore we compare two distributions based on aggregated tax statistics for a rather old dataset.
+However, the FTA key figures do report distributional figures (e.g. percentiles) based on a pool of all cases (normal and special) for more recent periods which allow us to do a corresponding analysis for 2011 as well.